 Why are they called stink bugs?

 Stink bugs have developed a unique defense mechanism.
-When they are threatened or crush, they release a very foul odor.
+When they are threatened or crushed, they release a very foul odor.
 When stink bugs get inside homes, they can be so numerous this odor is often present and filters throughout the home.
 The scent is described as being much like the powerful smelling spice coriander.

 This is why removing stink bugs from the home via vacuum cleaners or by squishing them is not recommended.
 Handling the insects can cause them to release the odor and crushing them up does the same thing.

 Stink bugs lay eggs during the warm months, from May to August.
 Those eggs have no problem just sitting there throughout the winter and the adult stink bugs also hibernate.
 When it gets colder, they try to find a nice, hidden, calm and quiet spot to lay eggs and then overwinter.
-Which means they will use any opening to lay eggs between walls inside homes and come out when it gets warm.
+This means they will use any opening to lay eggs between walls inside homes and come out when it gets warm.
 Sometimes, stink bugs even come out in the middle of winter when the heaters kick on.

 How do you prevent stink bugs?